-Ozone (O3) and methane (CH4) are both important greenhouse gases and reactive enough so that their concentrations are controlled by tropospheric chemistry processes.
+Ozone (O3) and methane (CH4) are both important greenhouse gases and reactive enough for their concentrations to be controlled by tropospheric chemistry processes.
 These species also play a major role in controlling the concentration of the OH radical, which is the most important oxidant in the troposphere.
 OH is generated and lost via many different chemical reactions and is therefore involved in many different feedback loops (Isaksen et al., 2009).
-The most important parameters driving tropospheric OH sensitivity to climate change are water vapour, -methane, and stratospheric ozone (Lelieveld et al., 2004).
+The most important parameters driving tropospheric OH sensitivity to climate change are water vapour, methane, and stratospheric ozone (Lelieveld et al., 2004).
 Stratospheric ozone reductions will increase tropospheric UV radiation and hence increase OH.
 Significant future methane increases would counteract and reduce OH levels.

-Changes of atmospheric CH4 concentrations are induced by emission changes or by changes in OH concentrations, which control the major sink reaction.
-Changes in O3, which is not directly emitted but only produced chemically in the atmosphere, depend on a variety of factors such as water vapour, UV radiation, reactive nitrogen oxides (NOx), and hydrocarbon emissions (Fiore et al., 2012).
-Increases in O3 concentrations lead to increases in OH concentrations, thus reducing the CH4 lifetime;

-increases in CH4 (or its oxidation rate) lead to increases in O3.
+Changes in atmospheric CH4 concentrations are induced by emission changes or by changes in OH concentrations, which control the major sink reaction.
+Changes in O3, which is not directly emitted but only produced chemically in the atmosphere, depend on a variety of factors such as water vapour, UV radiation, reactive nitrogen oxides $(NO_x)$ , and hydrocarbon emissions (Fiore et al., 2012).
+Increases in O3 concentrations lead to increases in OH concentrations, thus reducing the CH4 lifetime; increases in CH4 (or its oxidation rate) lead to increases in $O_3$ .
 Atmospheric chemistry involves many processes that are strongly linked to climate change via temperature, water vapour, precipitation, and clouds (Fiore et al., 2009).
-In terms of chemistry-climate feedback loops, these can be positive or negative and involve changing GHGs through atmospheric chemistry (see feedback diagram in Figure 15).
+In terms of chemistry-climate feedback loops, these can be positive or negative and involve changing GHGs through atmospheric chemistry (see feedback diagram in Fig. 15).
 These processes have so far mostly been quantified with chemistry-climate models with little or no constraints from observations.

-Other established processes that link atmospheric chemistry with the carbon cycle on land that need to be included in ESMs are deposition of nitrates (nutrients) and ozone (plant damage) (Ashmore, 2005; Sitch et al., 2007), which can influence carbon uptake and release from terrestrial ecosystems and biome distributions.
-Deposition of nitrate and ammonium occurs partly in the gas phase and partly in the aerosol phase (see Section 4.3).
-Xu and Penner (2012) suggest that for NHx the total deposition in gas and aerosol phases is similar, whereas for nitrate gas-phase deposition is larger by almost a factor of 2.
+Other established processes that link atmospheric chemistry with the carbon cycle on land that need to be included in ESMs are the deposition of nitrates (nutrients) and ozone (plant damage) (Ashmore, 2005; Sitch et al., 2007), which can influence carbon uptake and release from terrestrial ecosystems and biome distributions.
+The deposition of nitrate and ammonium occurs partly in the gas phase and